Iron Mountain Is The Next Big Data Center REIT

 What are its data centers worth?

 With a large data center acquisition in Phoenix in August of 2019, the full year number does not capture the run rate.
 Instead, I would propose using an annualized 4Q number as this would capture at least some of the revenues from the acquisition.
-As seen below data center EBITDA annualizes to about $142.4mm
+As seen below data center EBITDA annualizes to about $142.4mm.

 Source: IRM